 - ¾ cup semi sweet chocolate chips

 - ¼ cup walnuts chopped

 - Preheat oven to 325 degrees.
 Spray a 9x5 inch loaf pan with cooking spray and line with parchment paper, set aside.
 Measure out 3/4 cup of pecans, lightly chop into small pieces and toast in a small pan over medium heat for a few minutes.
 Set aside.

 - Make the crumb topping first: In a bowl combine flour, brown sugar, & cinnamon.
 Whisk together.
 Add in butter and use a pastry cutter, a fork, or your hands to incorporate the butter into the dry ingredients.
 Small crumbs/pieces should form.
 Fold in pecans.
 Set aside.

 - In a separate large bowl combine the butter, brown sugar and white sugar together.
 Mix on medium speed using a hand mixer until light and fluffy.
 Add in the eggs and continue mixing until thoroughly combined.
 Use a wooden spoon and mix in the mashed bananas, buttermilk and vanilla.
 Slowly add in the dry ingredients (still mixing with a wooden spoon) and mix everything together just to combined.
 Once everything is combined stop mixing, DO NOT over mix the batter.
 Gently fold in the pecans.
 Pour the batter into the load pan and sprinkle the top of the batter with all of the crumb topping.

-- Bake in the oven for 1 hour to 1 hour and 10 minutes.
+- Bake in the oven for 60 to 70 minutes.
 Bread is done when a toothpick inserted in the center comes out clean.
 Allow bread to cool on a wire rack for 10 to 15 minutes before removing it from the load pan.
 Let bread cool a little longer on a wire rack after removed from loaf pan.
 Serve warm or at room temperature.